MonikChat/monika/src/README.md

 - **systemd**

   We provided a template for systemd in `systemd`.
 Edit it out and cp to `/etc/systemd/system`.
 Then you need to run `systemctl start Monika.Discord` (assuming you kept the filename intact prior to cp).
+Note you still need PM2 to run the bot and its services successfully.

   Protip : Run it as a user spawned service, not as a service with priviledges.